andrewpap22/root_cern-To_gltf-Exporter/README.md

 ### How to run the exporter:

 Two main steps :
-  * execute run.sh to start a local web server on your PC serving your freshly created `export.html` file
+  * execute `run` to start a local web server on your PC serving your freshly created `export.html` file
   * point your browser to [http://localhost:8000/export.html](http://localhost:8000/export.html)

 That's it, you should be able to download the GLFT resulting file.